jmohammadmaleki/OWPCP/README.md

 - [Scikit-Learn](https://scikit-learn.org/stable/)
 # Data Files
 ## Description of Data
-The dataset used for this project is a CSV file named Full_lib.csv, containing molecular structures and their corresponding LogP values.
+The dataset used for this project are CSV files named Train_Val_data.csv and Test_data.csv, containing molecular structures and their corresponding LogP values.
 Each row in the dataset represents a single molecule and is structured as follows:

 SMILES: The SMILES (Simplified Molecular Input Line Entry System) representation of the molecule.
 logP: The experimentally measured LogP value.